LooksAlive/Evolution-IDE/README.md

 - my IDE is simple, fast, multiplatform, based on Qt & all classes are in separate folders(widgets) and can be reused without extern requirement(headers, sources, etc.)

+Contribution:
+- you may notices folders include(.h files), libs(.so, .a libraries) for build
+- NOTE: these are manually built clang, llvm libs and they are compressed, so if you want to build... decompress them in same location, similarly if you heading to work with them, you can download already built .a libs from here

+Requirements:
+* Qt5+
+* QCharts (I had to download this on linux with "sudo apt-get install libqt5chars5-dev", Windows: download through client)
+* clang, llvm, git, hunspell (linking with libs folder already, therefore that huge project :)  )

 Features: